-Epstein is accused of abusing an unknown number of women abused by Epstein between 2002-2005, with a 2018 investigation by the Miami Herald placing the number in the hundreds.
-Accusations range from groping and penetration with fingers to sexual intercourse and being “loaned” for sexual purposes to Epstein’s A-list inner circle.
+Epstein is accused of abusing an unknown number of girls and women between 2002-2005, with a 2018 investigation by the Miami Herald placing the number in the hundreds.
+Accusations range from victims being groped to “loaned” for sexual purposes to the financier’s A-list inner circle.
 Girls were paid in cash following sessions and Epstein was aware that many were underage, even telling one recruiter “the younger the better” and dismissing a 23-year-old as too old, according to the police report.

 He pleaded not guilty to the charges in court on Monday afternoon.

 This is not the first time Epstein has faced criminal charges for his sexual exploitation of minors.
 In 2007, Epstein fought similar accusations before the then-U.S. Attorney for Southern District of Florida and now-Secretary of Labor Alex Acosta.
 Hiring a gang of lawyers and investigators, Epstein’s representatives launched vicious character attacks on the victims who stepped forward and used intense intimidation tactics to pressure the court into an easy sentence with Acosta’s help.

 As Secretary of Labor, Acosta is responsible for legislation regarding human trafficking and Epstein’s arrest has sparked demand for him to step down from the position.